cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 Leveraging the model, I have built another submodel that terminates at the dense layer with 50 outputs and loading the learnt weight.
 Then I applied a Greek letter dataset to obtain a set of 27 x 50 element vectors.
 Instead of continuing the softmax operations, the vectors were extracted and computed the sum squared distance between sample-wise and pased to a KNN classifier.

-Now, using the same weights learnt from the MNIST dataset, I deployed an embedding with the network - trained the network with the same convolutional layers, then instead of passing to dense layers, i took out the vectors and passed them to my own KNN classifier.
-By such, I can use my own choice of classifiers/predictors. (so now the network only has 2 convolutional layers with no output layers)
+Now, transformed the weights learnt from the MNIST dataset, I deployed an embedding with the network - trained the network with the same convolutional layers, projected the Greek letters and then instead of passing the representations of the Greek letters to dense layers, i extracted the vectors and passed them to my own KNN classifier.
+By this technique, I can use my own choice of classifiers. (so now the network only has 2 convolutional layers with no output layers)

-And now, instead of feeding MINIST digits again, I trained the network with another 3 x 9 greek letters from professor, then tested with my own Greek letter handwrittings.

-With my own Greek symbol, the predictions is about 2/3 correctness.
+From the KNN classifier results, the system has reached 2/3 correctness (67% accuracy).

 <img src = "https://user-images.githubusercontent.com/21034990/177020106-0deaa1c8-377d-4a21-bfd6-a938903f4b23.png" width = 400>

-6. Back to step 3, we want to get a better prediction performance.
-Therefore, I have experimented tuning hyper parameters with
+#### Design my own experiment
+To optimize prediction performance, I have experimented the follow ablation settings:
 - different number of epochs(5, 10, 15, 20, 25, 30)
 - batch sizes 64, 128, 192, 256, 320, 384
 - replaced 2 dropout layers with 2 batch normalisation layers

-And run with this total 6 x 6 x 2(with batchnormal or with dropout) 72 variations/combinations.
-The best parameters experimented, was 15 epochs or 256 as the batch size.
+in total 6 x 6 x 2(with batchnormal or with dropout) 72 variations/combinations.

+The best accuracy achieved, was the combination of 15 epochs and 256 as the batch size.

-Now, all digits are classified correctly.
+After the tuning, all digits are classified correctly.

 <img src = "https://user-images.githubusercontent.com/21034990/179029073-98012bda-eda3-4578-b027-b7a7ba5b17c7.png"  width = 400>